dotnsf/cag/README.md

 - Prepare IBM Cloudant db instance.
 Find username and password for that instance.

-- Edit settings.js with your username and password.
+- Edit settings.js with your username and password, or apikey and url.

 - You can also edit settings.js which db would be targeted for generating REST API.